The military psychiatrist is accused of killing 13 people at Fort Hood, Texas, in 2009

 “Your honor, in the name of almighty Allah, I am a Muslim.
 I believe that my religion requires me to wear a beard,” he told a judge in August.

-If convicted, he could be sentenced to death.
+If convicted, Hasan could be sentenced to death.

 A U.S.-born citizen of Palestinian descent, he was a licensed psychiatrist who joined the Army in 1997.
-He had been scheduled to deploy to Afghanistan before the killings in November 2009, but had been telling his family since 2001 that he wanted to get out of the military.
+He had been scheduled to deploy to Afghanistan before the killings, but had been telling his family since 2001 that he wanted to get out of the military.

-Hasan had told his family he had been taunted after the terrorist attacks of September 11, 2001.
-Investigations tied to the Fort Hood shootings found he had been communicating via e-mail with Anwar al-Awlaki, a prominent radical Yemeni-American cleric killed by a U.S. drone attack in 2011.
+Hasan is a Muslim who had told his family he had been taunted after the terrorist attacks of September 11, 2001.
+Investigations tied to the Fort Hood shootings found he had been communicating via e-mail with Anwar al-Awlaki, the prominent and radical Yemeni-American cleric killed by a U.S. drone attack in 2011.